 • A-sizes are the superstars: They’re the most popular and used for almost everything.

-• Many options: A-sizes come in many different sizes, so you usually find one that fits your needs.
+• Many options: A-series comes in many different sizes, so you usually find one that fits your needs.

-• Tricky cutting: A-sizes are easy to cut in half, and you get another A-size.
+• Tricky cutting: A-sizes are easy to cut in half, and you get another A-size of paper.
 B-sizes don’t have this cool feature.

 B-series in inches, cm, mm.